 What is ticking?
 This is the envelope that surrounds the suspension and the padding of the mattress.
 Just like this one, the ticking determines the comfort of the reception when you lie down.
 It can be made of several materials, natural (cotton, silk, wool, etc.), or synthetic (polyester, etc.).

-It is most often the subject of treatments, chemical or natural, intended to protect your mattress against bacteria, or even against fire.
+It is most often the subject of treatments, chemical or natural, intended to protect your sleeping mattress against bacteria, or even against fire.
 You are generally isolated from the ticking by the fitted sheet.

 Expert advice: If you suffer from allergies, choose bamboo, a naturally anti-mite material.